iwasahighwayman/my-white-whale/README.md

 Spring was moving towards summer, the days were getting longer, and the absence of evening illumination to chase away the drearies was less of a concern.

 Finally, one weekend day I had nothing particular to do, so I decided to check out the lighting and see if I could figure out what was wrong.
-I took out both a voltmetere, and even a small portable digital oscilloscope.
+I took out both a voltmeter, and even a small portable digital oscilloscope.
 The voltage readings and waveforms were totally screwy.
 After some poking and prodding, I discovered the problem: one of the LED lighting controllers had gone bad, and was essentially powered-on full time.
 This was pulling power 24x7 from the batteries, which were never completely solar-charging.

 By far, the most painful and difficult string of lights to replace are the ones on the crossbeam, as once again the heaviest 9 foot ladder ever created by humans must be collected, setup and moved multiple times.

 Of course that's the lighting unit which failed!

-I was still having occassional nightmares about catching small 350 - 400 degrees fahrenheit solder balls bare-handed, so I made the decision that if I must make yet again an investment of time to replace the failed crossbeam lighting string, I'm re-architecting the entire design based on lessons-learned.
+I was still having occasional nightmares about catching small 350 - 400 degrees fahrenheit solder balls bare-handed, so I made the decision that if I must make yet again an investment of time to replace the failed crossbeam lighting string, I'm re-architecting the entire design based on lessons-learned.

 The first new requirement is: "_No more free handed hot solder gymnastics on ladders and step stools_"